TykTechnologies/tyk-docs-hugo/tyk-docs/content/product-stack/tyk-gateway/middleware/response-header-tyk-classic.md

 ### Endpoint transform {#tyk-operator-endpoint}

-The process of configuring a transformation of a response header for a specific endpoint is similar to that defined in section [Endpoint-level transform](#tyk-classic-endpoint) for the Tyk Classic API definition.
+The process of configuring a transformation of a response header for a specific endpoint in Tyk Operator is similar to that defined in section [endpoint-level transform](#tyk-classic-endpoint) for the Tyk Classic API definition.
 To configure a transformation of the response headers for a specific endpoint you must add a new `transform_response_headers` object to the `extended_paths` section of your API definition.

-In this example the Response Header Transform middleware has been configured for HTTP `GET` requests to the `/status/200` endpoint.
-Any response received from the upstream service following a request to that endpoint will have the `X-Static` header removed and the `X-Secret` and `X-New` headers added (with values set to `the-secret-key-is-secret` and `another-header`).
+In this example the Response Header Transform middleware (`transform_response_headers`) has been configured for HTTP `GET` requests to the `/xml` endpoint.
+Any response received from the upstream service following a request to that endpoint will have the `Content-Type` header added with a value set to `application/json`.

 #### Example